TW-RPC-005: Quantum-Resistant Tor-Enhanced Decentralized Node Infrastructure for PoT-O

 1.2 Censorship and Centralization Risk

 Current PoT-O infrastructure (Solana RPC gateway + validator) exposes public IPs.
-In censored regions, miners cannot participate and the network cannot provide “free internet” routing.
+In censored regions, miners may be unable to participate reliably, and the network cannot contribute additional censorship-resistant routing capacity.
 ESP32 miners need reliable gateways; NUCs can simultaneously mine tensors, validate proofs, and relay Tor traffic.

 1.3 Design Goals (Extending TW-RPC-001 §1.3)